muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 decentralized airs being away from most "ancient" centers in the beginning of written history.
-Its governance culture is inescapably Roman however, bcz it was smack in the middle of Rome II and III, Byzantium and Ottomans which also infected the people through a peasant/palace dynamic.
+Its governance culture is inescapably Roman however, bcz it was smack in the middle of Rome II and III, Byzantium and Ottomans, infecting people through a peasant/palace dynamic.

 Everyone who came to these lands, assimilated into this culture.

-The national narrative is the most crooked part.
+The national narrative is the more crooked part.
 1923 was probably the worst time to found a Republic.
 Ethnic nationalism was on the rise, WWI was over, WWII was not (so Hitler is not around yet), and here is the Anatolians trying to tailor a new national narrative for